Skip to content

 random_mock.get_random.return_value = 4

-with container.override.service(target=RandomService, new=random_mock):
+with container.override.injectable(target=RandomService, new=random_mock):

-# requests to inject RandomService during the lifetime
+# Requests to inject RandomService during the lifetime

 response = client.get("/random")